ST. LOUIS POST-DISPATCH, Guitarists Duo Noire get 'a little weird' at Ethical Society concert

 "This group was short on strings and heavy on brass, but individual touches made their effect.
 Melodies from [Flippin's] banjo (sometimes as continuo, sometimes as local color) were echoed by harp, as if caught by a breeze in the willows."

-The Saint Louis American: Saint Louis Classical Guitar Society Welcomes Duo Noire to Town
+St. Louis American: St. Louis Classical Guitar Society Welcomes Duo Noire to Town

 "In the ten years since classical guitarists Thomas Flippin and Chris Mallett formed Duo Noire, they have become trailblazers."